 Membership in the Speech and Drama (Forensics) team is open to all eligible students attending NCHS.
-This team is a sponsored activity by the Kansas Sate High School Activities Association.
+This team is a sponsored activity by the Kansas State High School Activities Association.
+Any non-student participant in USD 303 athletics must meet the requirements for participation as outlined in Board Policy JH.